majguo/java-on-azure-samples/quarkus/quarkus-blog.md

   --artifact-path ${PATH_TO_FAT_JAR} \
   --verbose
 ```

-> :warning: The defaults for `cpu` and `memory` (`--cpu 500m --memory 1Gi`) doesn't satisfy the resource requirements of the sample app, so you need to specify them explicitly with bigger values.

 When the deployment completes, you can retrieve the url and output the `fruits` API endpoint.